Education, Society, and Human Development Undergraduate Program

 Learning and Behavioral Studies

 This concentration prepares you to acquire an interdisciplinary understanding of research, theories, and practices that contribute to human development, learning, and behavior in the field of education.
-Watch our video to learn more about the concentration here.

 -

-Education and Athletic Leadership Minor
+Education Minor and Athletic Leadership Minor

 No matter what your college major, you can increase your marketability as a professional by adding an Education minor to your degree.
-SOE offers two minors: Education, and Athletic Leadership.
+SOE offers two minors: Education and Athletic Leadership.
 Learn more about declaring a minor here.

 A UC degree is more affordable than you might think!